abhishek-kumar-code/Redfish_Public/docs/support/SchemaGuideInput.md

 This section describes the properties (data fields) that share a common definition across many or all Redfish schema.

-## Properties defined for all Redfish schemas
+## Properties defined across all Redfish schemas

 The following properties are included in every Redfish schema, and therefore may be encountered in any Response payload.
 They are documented here to avoid repetition in the Resource Guide tables for each schema.

 #include_fragment ./mockups/DSP2046-examples/CommonPropertySchema.json#/definitions/CommonProperties/properties

-## Properties frequently used in Redfish schemas
+## Frequently used properties

+The following properties are frequently defined in Redfish schemas.
+Their definition and usage is the same throughout the Redfish data model.

 #include_fragment ./mockups/DSP2046-examples/CommonPropertySchema.json#/definitions/FrequentProperties/properties